seIncorp/Bluetooth_SDP_data_DLL/README.md

 # Bluetooth Service Discovery Protocol API
-Source code for Bluetooth Service Discovery Protocol (SDP) using only communication with local bluetooth radio through driver.
-This DLL does not use any Windows Bluetooth api.
+Source code for Bluetooth Service Discovery Protocol (SDP) using only communication with local bluetooth radio through driver (using IOCTL).
+This DLL does not use any Windows Bluetooth api (bluetoothapis.h).

 # How to use it